-I have been walking two miles from a store, with hanging in my hands, a basketball, and a manual air pump.
+I have been walking two miles from a store with, hanged in my hands, a basketball, and a manual air pump.
 An automobilist, visibly happy of my purchase as the summertime is coming up, slows down and addresses to me, “you would have taken an electric pump!
 Less effort! no?”.
 In response, I raise my hand, with my mechanical device brandished, and say, “this one is the best one”.
-Few minutes later, style on my way home, it comes to my mind to wonder what did the encounter mean by buying an electric pump rather than a manual one?
+Few minutes later, still on my way home, it comes to my mind to wonder what did the encounter mean by buying an electric pump rather than a manual one?
 Then, I begin thinking about the extent of which my response fit in the context of the brief interaction.
 This is how I dwell on the sense of the three most important couple words from the exchange: “electric pump”, “less effort” and (the) “best one”.

 Electric pump.
 The automobilist’s statement, taken literally, is simple and clear.
 Unlike with the manual one, by using an electrical pump I would not have to exert physical force to inflate my ball.
 Certainly, a pump, whether manual or electric, forces air into inflatable objects, like my basketball.
 However, there are two main differences to take in account.
 First, the manual pump requires physical energy while the electric one works with electrical energy and does not necessitate to press on.